2 Tutorials

 Define function to run when peer closes http stream on

-(or any server defined in future) if the path of the stream starts withPREFIX
+CONNECTION(or any server defined in future) if the path of the stream starts withPREFIX.

 [macro] DEFINE-EXACT-HANDLER PATH FN &OPTIONAL CONNECTION